AussieSeaweed/gameservice/docs/source/interact.rst

    PokerPlayer(0, 198000)
    Board: 9h6cKcJhTs

 All poker games can be interacted in an alternative way, using parsers.
 The following game is equivalent to the game between Xuan and Phua shown just above.

 .. literalinclude:: examples/xuan_phua_parser.py
    :language: python

+Although not shown above, the command for drawing cards as in draw games is 'd <FROM CARDS> <TO CARDS>'.
+In commands involving cards, if the cards are not specified, random cards will be selected from the deck.

 Interacting with Tic Tac Toe games